MatthewDavidBradshaw/RxMvpAndroid/CONTRIBUTING.md

 ```

 `$type` must be one of the following:
-- feat: Added a new feature.
+- `feat`: Added a new feature.
-- fix: Fixed an existing issue or bug.
+- `fix`: Fixed an existing issue or bug.
-- docs: Changed the documentation.
+- `docs`: Changed the documentation.
-- style: Changed the code in a way that does not affect the meaning of the code (e.g. formatting for readability).
+- `style`: Changed the code in a way that does not affect the meaning of the code (e.g. formatting for readability).
-- refactor: Changed the code in a way that is neither a bugfix nor a new feature, but still affected the meaning of the code.
+- `refactor`: Changed the code in a way that is neither a bugfix nor a new feature, but still affected the meaning of the code.
-- test: Added, changed or removed tests.
+- `test`: Added, changed or removed tests.
-- build: Modified the build system.
+- `build`: Modified the build system.
-- misc: Made changes not covered by the other types.
+- `misc`: Made changes not covered by the other types.
 Misc changes are not included in the changelogs.

 Some common ambiguous tasks:
-- Changes to the README and other checked in repository documents are 'docs' changes.
+- Changes to the README and other checked in repository documents are docs changes.
-- Adding/removing/updating the external dependencies are 'build' changes.
+- Adding/removing/updating the external dependencies are build changes.
-- Adding/updating copyright headers are 'misc' changes.
+- Adding/updating copyright headers are misc changes.

 `$scope` denotes the feature, layer or place where the change was made.
 The scope is subject to the following rules:
 - Use only lower case letters and hyphens.